 As a marketing agency, this makes us cringe.
-So we decided to revamp our employee handbook and make it truly our own.
+So we decided to make our employee handbook a little more creative.
 Here’s how we did it and some of the lessons we learned along the way.

 Step 1: Know Who You Are

 If you don’t know who you are, then I have bad news for you—your handbook will probably look like 90% of employee handbooks out there.
 Yawn.
 Every employee handbook has information about pay periods and maternity leave.
 But what can you include that differentiates your company from everyone else?
 Instead of limiting your handbook to logistical information, think of it as an opportunity to show off your unique employer brand or company culture.